Posted on: Tuesday 22nd December, 2020

 The average director redundancy claim currently stands at £9,000, so it’s worthwhile considering voluntary liquidation over company dissolution, not only for this reason but also to protect yourself and other directors from the serious ramifications of making the wrong choice.

-To find out more about dissolving or liquidating your company, and also whether you’re eligible for director redundancy, please contact our experts at Redundancy Claims UK.
+To find out more about dissolving or liquidating your company, and also whether you’re eligible for director redundancy, please contact our experts at CFS Redundancy Payments.
 We can arrange a free consultation in complete confidence, help you understand your options, and then take the most suitable path.

 Does accepting a new job offer before the date of redundancy prevent a director making a claim for redundancy to the RPS